 There is so much more to being musical than learning an instrument.
 The workshops focus on encouraging a love of music, an understanding of theory though games and activities, as well as a friendly environment in which to develop pupils’ musical creativity.
-The larger workshop groups include pupils learning different instruments, providing a mini orchestral experience.
-For our primary school pupils, it’s a great place to make friends from other schools, many of whom will transition to the same secondary school.
+In the first year of Music Centre students will receive a clear introduction to many musical concepts including:

 Singing is one of the most accessible ways to enjoy music, and our choir is going from strength to strength.
 Pupils are taught how to look after their voices, how to hold parts in rounds or multi-part songs and develop a repertoire of music that is fun to sing.
 New members are always welcome at the choir, and we would also love to hear from experienced singers who would like to help in the choir as student mentors.

 We encourage students in year 10 and above to volunteer with the Music Centre as mentors.
 Mentors play a vital role at the Centre by encouraging new and less experienced players particularly in the Workshops.
 They offer a helping hand not just during music centre but also in the wider College community, which helps when students chose to transition into Okehampton College.

 Mentors are taught to lead workshops and they are encouraged to help with teaching and performance.
 Many of our past mentors have benefited from the experience they have gained and it has given them evidence for further education applications, job references and Duke of Edinburgh awards.